metinuyanik/GitHubTest/README.md

  GitHubTest
 ## metinuyanik

-**i'm creating this repo for the purpose of testing and gaining practicality.**
+**i'm creating this repo, for the purpose of testing and gaining practicality.**